LongVN99/Milestone_Project_3/README.md

 <a name="Ack"></a>
 -   ### Acknowledgements
-    * Game sound inspired from a YouTube video (https://www.youtube.com/watch?v=3uuQ3g92oPQ)
+    * Inspiration and base code was derived from the Mini Project section of the [Code Institute](https://courses.codeinstitute.net/) course.
-    * Flip 3D effect inspired from a YouTube video (https://www.youtube.com/watch?v=ZniVgo8U7ek)
+Code was modified to better fit my needs.
-    * Great help from my mentor to find the game bug and to fix it.
+    * Special thanks to my mentor Oluwafemi Medalen for supporting me during the project